nojhan/lp-solid/README.md

-The `smallid` theme follows the same idea of displaying everything at the same place, but does it mostly by coloring tags, showing less detailled information, but in a smallest array.
+The `smallid` theme follows the same idea of displaying everything at the same place, but does it mostly by coloring tags, showing less detailled information, but in a smallest array (6 rows and 56 columns wide, which appear to be the width of my phone's terminal under [Termux](https://termux.dev)).

 ### Explanations